 As gaming headsets are equipped with surround sound technology, this enables these headphones to offer better spatial sound effects.

-But do studio headphones have surround sound?
+But do studio headphones have to have surround sound?
 The answer is no. However, you can use this feature on your studio headphone through software like windows sonic or Razer Surround.
 But they might not perform as well as gaming ones.

 For these reasons, studio headphones are not recommended for playing games.
 If you are a hardcore gamer, invest in a good gaming headset.